changsu/CS229/NLP/README.md

 </ul>

 ### Output File Format
-You can open the "output.txt" in files folder to have a glipse of the format Basically, it's quite similar to the file format required by [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) (at least in my mind)
+You can open the "output.txt" in files folder to have a glipse of the format.
+Basically, it's quite similar to the file format required by [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) (at least in my mind)

 Each line represents one samples with format:
 <pre>label f1:v1 f2:v2 f3:v3, ...</pre>